Barbara De Fina

-Barbara De Fina (born 1946) is an American film producer.
-She has been called an "integral component" who has made "critical contributions" as producer of many of Martin Scorsese's films.
+Barbara De Fina (born 1946) is an American film producer and was producer of many of Martin Scorsese's films.

 Biography

+Barbara De Fina started working as a production assistant in the entertainment industry and eventually became a production coordinator on films like An Unmarried Woman, The Taking of Pelham 123, and Woody Allen's Interiors.

+She worked as a unit manager with Jay Presson Allen on Sidney Lumet's Prince of the City.
+She was also a unit manager on the film The Chosen.

 Her grandfather was from Sicily and her grandmother from Hungary, and she grew up in an immigrant community.
-She got her start in the world of low-budget filmmaking, before meeting Martin Scorsese during the making of After Hours.
+She got started in low-budget filmmaking and she became associated with filmmaker Sean Cunningham, working as a producer on Spring Break.
+Barbara met Martin Scorsese on King of Comedy where she worked as a post production supervisor, before meeting with Martin Scorsese again during the making of After Hours.
 The two were married on February 8, 1985.
+She then produced The Color of Money with Irving Axelrad.